damaru2/ntk/readme.md

 [https://arxiv.org/pdf/1812.07956.pdf ]: #
 + [On Lazy Training in Differentiable Programming](./papers/1812.07956.pdf)
+    + 12/2018
-    + They show that NTK regime can be controlled by rescaling the model, and analyze
+    + They show that NTK regime can be controlled by rescaling the model, and show (experimentally) that neural nets in practice perform better than those in lazy regime.

 [https://arxiv.org/pdf/1906.08034.pdf]: #
 + [Disentangling feature and lazy learning in deep neural networks: an empirical study](./papers/1906.08034.pdf)